dlang-community/Pegged/pegged/docs/Parametrized Rules.md

     A <- B
 ```

-Which was what I wanted all the time I used anonymous grammars with a parametrized first rule.
+Which was what I wanted all the time I used anonymous grammars with a parameterized first rule.
 It can be dangerous, though:

 ```d
 // This creates the 'List' grammar, with one rule called 'List' also.